 True Agency requires that we continue to diligently seek properties for our buyer clients and purchasers for our listing clients until closing.

 Listings frequently offer a commission bonus (above a base-line 3%) to induce agents to SELL the home to their buyer clients.
 BRRETA does not require buyer agents to disclose the commission they are receiving until closing.
-Because a commission bonus influences an agent to nudge her buyer-client toward one home over another, accepting a commission bonus is a conflict of interest.
+Because a commission bonus (by design) influences an agent to steer her buyer-client toward one home over another, accepting a commission bonus is a conflict of interest.

 True Agency requires that we disclose and rebate to our buyer-client any commission or bonus paid to us in excess of a 3% commission share.